 Moving to the best time to visit Assi Ghat.
 It looks more pleasant during the winter season.
 This is the time when early mornings are filled with fog that looks enchanting to the eyes.
 Also, roaming around the Assi Ghat in the morning leaves you with a peaceful soul-filtration.

-1. Ramnagar Fort.
-One of the masterpieces of Mughal era, the Ramnagar Fort has a lot of tales to tell you.
+One of the masterpieces of the Mughal era, the Ramnagar Fort has a lot of tales to tell you.
 Apart from the stories, the architecture is another magnificent attraction of the place.

-2. Sarnath.
-Sarnath in Uttar Pradesh is a multifaceted village that is famous for Buddhist temple and Hindu temples.
+Sarnath in Uttar Pradesh is a multifaceted village that is famous for Buddhist temples and Hindu temples.
 A great way for cultural expansion.

-To reach Assi Ghat, you will need to cover a total distance of 756, 1,429, 667, 1,752 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+To reach Assi Ghat in Uttar Pradesh, you will need to cover a total distance of 756, 1,429, 667, 1,752 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the details on how you can travel to Assi Ghat by the following means of public transport.

-By Train.
 Deboard at the Varanasi Junction (BSB) or Manduadih Railway Station (MUV).
 Both the stations are located within 5-6 km distance of Assi Ghat offering overall good train connectivity with nearby regions.
-However, the later has somewhat limited connectivity with other regions.
+However, the latter has somewhat limited connectivity with other regions.
 From the train stations, you will need to continue the journey via some means of public transport like a cab, auto or a bus.

-By Road.
-Depending on your geographical location, you can consider travelling to Assi Ghat by well-maintained network of roadways and national highways.
+Depending on your geographical location, you can consider traveling to Assi Ghat by a well-maintained network of roadways and national highways.
 From the nearby cities and towns, you can consider booking interstate buses, hire private cabs or travel via your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here